software-architects/time-cockpit-documentation/doc/getting-started/troubleshooting/next-button-missing-configuration-wizard.md

+# CryptographicException…

+In Case of a CryptographicException you have to delete time cockpits windows data protection key and perform an initial synchronization.
-# You have got the error System.Security.Cryptography.CryptographicException… or next Button missing in configuration wizard
+If case of an initial synchronization without to delte the data protection key before the next Button will be missing in the configuration wizard:

 ![Next Button Missing](images/next-button-missing-en.png "Next Button Missing")

 ## Error cause
 The data protection key of timecockpit provided by windows is no longer valid.
 This may happen e.g. when your windows profile was ported to another pc.
-Therefore, the existing privacy key must be deleted so that a new valid can be created.
+Therefore, the existing protection key must be deleted so that a new valid can be created.

 ## Background
 To protect your personal data (e.g. signals) time cockpit uses the data protection function of windows.
 This ensures that protected data can only be read using your windows profile.